Character Overview

 As a secret character Frog is not allowed on weekly challenges.
 He can be played on dailies by opening up normal mode character selection, selecting GFP on a character that has it unlocked, then exiting back to the main menu.
 Starting a run as that character through the daily screen will then start that run as Frog instead.

-In the 'Stats' menu, runs done by Frog may incorrectly count towards the character that starts the run with GFP on Non-Beta (u99r1).
+In the 'Stats' menu, runs done by Frog may incorrectly count towards the character that starts the run with GFP on non-beta (u99r1).
 This is fixed starting from the 2021 openbeta forwards, he and Skeleton have their own dedicated stat screens.
-Even on Betas will not appear on the 'Best Run' for overall stats.
+Even on betas will not appear on the 'Best Run' for overall stats.

 Abilities